keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 The roses weren’t blooming—it was too early in the year for that—but the waxy leaves were a deep green that demanded Annabeth’s attention.
 She bent down, feeling the serrated edges.
-A chilly wind blew in off bay.
+A chilly wind blew in off the bay.
 The sweat still coating her body was ice against her skin.
 </p>

 <p>